xorinzor/Shoutzor-Reloaded/README.md

 <br />
 <b>LICENSE:</b></br><br />
-This software is written by Jorin Vermeulen and may NOT to be used for resale or other commercial applications without permission.<br />
+This software is written by Jorin Vermeulen.<br />
-You are allowed to use this code/system AS-IS, however:<br />
+You are allowed to use this code/system AS-IS, However you may NOT sell it or use it for other commercial purposes without permission.<br />
-Any use of this code in your own application without written permission or consent is illegal (so just email me at jorin.vermeulen@gmail.com and I'm sure we can work something out)<br />
+Any use of this code in your own application without permission is not allowed (if you still want to use parts of it, you can email me at jorin.vermeulen@gmail.com and I'm sure we can work something out).